 Concord and Letters from Home got particularly good receptions, so I decided to see if I can post there every Monday and Thursday (I had been posting only on Mondays), schedule permitting.

 On Star Trek Logs, because there was a Vulcan/Romulan week, I added Achieving Peace.
 I also spun out Concord there, as that story had gotten raves on Fanfiction.net.
 It was also well-received there.

-I added stories to the Arch Angels board, where they created an official fan fiction forum, Alien Encounter and The Black Widow.
-These were both added because of Halloween.
+Plus I added stories to the Archer’s Angels board, where they created an official fan fiction forum, Alien Encounter and The Black Widow.
+Hence I added both of these because of Halloween.
 Then I added A Single Step, and started a challenge there, called A Thousand Words.
 My response was an In Between Days extreme prequel story called Detroit Rock City.

 On October 15th, Reversal on Ad Astra rang up 10,000 views, the most I have ever had on any given story.
 That story has been out there since August of 2011, which is part of the reason for the high numbers.
 I am particularly pleased that there are over 260 views for each chapter, telling me that a lot of people hung in with it until the end.

-For overall totals (e. g. adding up view totals for everywhere a story has been posted online, Reversal is still the big winner, with over 15,000 views.
+For overall totals (e. g. adding up view totals for everywhere a story is posted online, Reversal is still the big winner, with over 15,000 views.
 Next highest is Together with over 12,000 views and then Intolerance with over 8,000 overall views.
-These are all understandable, as they were all originally written back in 2010.
+These are all understandable, as I originally wrote them back in 2010.
 More interesting is that Take Back the Night has an overall total approaching 4,000 views, and that story is only from late 2011 and is only on Ad Astra.

 I continued working on the E2 stories when I could.
 My plan is to begin spinning them out in January, so I am trying to get a full draft of the fourth story done before then.